 A high-CBD cannabis flower user on Reddit described “an effect” that “could be described as an anti-effect.”
 They said that “something happens and things seem to lift away with no feeling.”
 A Vaping360 editor says that CBD “both dulls and clarifies your mental state.
 Either way, your mental state can be altered.”

-Vaping and smoking speed the active ingredients to the brain (through the lungs) much more quickly than other delivery methods.
+Vaping and smoking expedite the active ingredients to the brain (through the lungs) much more quickly than other delivery methods.
 Using CBD oil tinctures sublingually (under the tongue) is the second-fastest method (though still much slower than inhalation).
 Using CBD edibles or swallowing a tincture is the slowest, since the CBD must process through the liver before reaching the bloodstream and brain.

 It’s possible that some users feel the presence of any amount of THC when it’s mixed with CBD.
 That’s the well-known “entourage effect” theory, which basically says cannabinoids combine to create more than the sum of their parts.
 It’s worth experimenting with different kinds of CBD products to see what feels best to you.

 In addition to CBD-rich flowers, CBD can be consumed in vape juice (e-liquid), CBD oil tinctures, edible products like gummies and drinks, in capsules, and in a wide variety of topical lotions and creams.
 CBD e-juice can be vaped in a regular vape mod or pen, or taken orally like a tincture.
 But even if its label calls CBD e-liquid “oil,” it isn’t really oil; e-liquid is made with propylene glycol and vegetable glycerin.
 Tinctures are made with actual CBD oil and carrier oils like MCT or coconut oil, and can only be consumed orally, never vaped.
 Inhaling real oils can be dangerous.